+- Equal Opportunity, Non-Discrimination, and Affirmative Action

+- Anti-Retaliation

-- Equal Opportunity, Non-Discrimination, and Affirmative Action - Anti-Retaliation - Affirmative Action Program - Voluntary Reporting of Protected Veteran and/or Disability Status - University Drug-Free Campus and Workplace and Other Alcohol Policies - Commitment to Diversity - Title IX and Sexual Misconduct Policy Compliance
+- Affirmative Action Program

+- Voluntary Reporting of Protected Veteran and/or Disability Status

+- University Drug-Free Campus and Workplace and Other Alcohol Policies

+- Commitment to Diversity

+- Title IX and Sexual Misconduct Policy Compliance

+- FMLA

+- Parental Leave

-III.
-Compliance
+3. Compliance

 - HIPAA, Infection Control, and Confidentiality Agreement: CCHS requires mandatory training at the beginning of employment and annual renewal thereafter.
 Certification is documented via the trainee signing and submitting an acknowledgement form.
-These training courses and the acknowledgement form can be found on the CCHS Intranet site. - UA Compliance Training: In order to meet state and federal requirements, as well as University of Alabama policy, University faculty, staff, and students may be required to take mandatory training on specific topics.
+These training courses and the acknowledgement form can be found on the CCHS Intranet site. - UA Compliance Training: In order to meet state and federal requirements as well as University of Alabama policy, University faculty, staff, and students may be required to take mandatory training on specific topics.
 Many of the mandatory compliance training topics must have the course or a refresher course completed on an annual basis.
-Refer to the Compliance, Ethics, and Regulatory Affairs website for an overview on Compliance Training. - Sexually Explicit Material: Pornographic material of any kind (videos, screen savers, posters, etc.) is prohibited in any portion of CCHS or other sites in which trainees are assigned. - Working with Minors: Trainees' patient panels will include patients of all ages, including minor children.
+Refer to the Compliance, Ethics, and Regulatory Affairs website for an overview on Compliance Training. - Sexually Explicit Material: Pornographic material of any kind (videos, screen savers, posters, etc.) is prohibited in any portion of CCHS or other sites in which trainees are assigned. - Working with Minors: Trainees should be aware of the University's Child Abuse Reporting Policy and Procedures, as well as the College's Sensitive Physical Examination

+Policy.
+Trainee's patient panels will include patients of all ages, including minor children.
 In addition, there is a possibility that trainees will work with shadow students.
-In order to protect trainees and minor children, all University training courses regarding child protection must be completed as required in a timely manner. - Further, trainees should be aware of the University's Child Abuse Reporting Policy and Procedures, as well as the College's Sensitive Physical Examination Policy. - Other Compliance courses may be deemed mandatory and required to be completed by trainees as determined by CCHS and/or The University of Alabama.
+In order to protect trainees and minor children, all University training courses regarding child protection must be completed as required in a timely manner.

+Other Compliance courses may be deemed mandatory and required to be completed by trainees as determined by CCHS and/or The University of Alabama.
 Timely completion is expected.

-IV.
-Salary and Paychecks
+4. Salary and Paychecks

 - The University of Alabama pays residents a graduated salary, and fellows the stated salary, subject to such withholdings as required by law or authorized by the trainee.
 The salary is specified in the trainee's Agreement.
-Trainees are paid in 12 equal monthly installments, by direct deposit, on the last business day of each month.
+Trainees are paid in 12 equal monthly installments, by direct deposit, on the last day of each month.
 Any questions concerning monthly paychecks should be directed to The University of Alabama Payroll Office at (205) 348-7732.
-While paid a salary, trainees are considered neither faculty nor staff of CCHS or The University of Alabama, but rather are generally classified by the University as post-doctoral graduate students with regard to athletic, social, and cultural events, use of university facilities, participation in university governance, parking privileges, and University services.
-(Note: PGY-1 Residents receive 13 paychecks for 12 months and three weeks of training.) - Salaries are not intended as compensation for services rendered by the trainee.
+While paid a salary, trainees are considered neither faculty nor staff of CCHS or The University of Alabama, but rather are generally classified by the University as post-doctoral graduate students with regard to athletic, social, and cultural events, use of University facilities, participation in University governance, parking privileges, and University services.
+(Note for PGY-1 Residents: Interns receive 13 paychecks for 12 months and three weeks of training.
+Interns are to collect their first paycheck at Rose Administration.) - Salaries are not intended as compensation for services rendered by the trainee.
 Although it is believed that an essential part of training includes assigned responsibilities for patient care, under the supervision of faculty physicians and consistent with their skills and experience, receipt of the agreed upon salary shall in no way be conditioned upon, measured by, or related to any patient care service rendered by the trainee incidental to the training program. - Trainees should be aware that receiving direct patient care compensation is considered "moonlighting," which is subject not only to the rules of the program and the ACGME, but also to various federal laws stipulated by the Centers for Medicare and Medicaid Services (CMS).
+Trainees should refer to their program's Moonlighting policy for further guidance.

-V. Malpractice Coverage
+5. Malpractice Coverage